 - Crammed full of all the features you need to play and edit musical ideas

 - 25-synth-action mini-keys, 8 velocity-sensitive rubber drum pads with two banks, and eight assignable control knobs

 - Includes VIP – the ground-breaking, award-winning music software platform that provides musicians and composers with a powerful hands-on control solution for their virtual instrument and virtual effect collection

 Users of Garageband will eventually need to move on to pro tools if they plan on doing more serious studio work.
-All though Garageband does have everything you need to produce music, it’s main uses are for mobile considerations.
+All though Garageband does have everything you need to produce music, its main uses are for mobile considerations.
 As a result, considering a more professional digital audio workstation may be your best bet.
-On the other hand Pro Tools is industry standard and has the professional producer in mind.
-With the availablity of powerful virtual instruments in it’s stock, I really feel that Pro Tools will take your music to great heights than that of GarageBand.
+On the other hand, Pro Tools is industry standard and has the professional producer in mind.
+With the availability of powerful virtual instruments in its stock, I really feel that Pro Tools will take your music to great heights than of GarageBand.

-A a few reasons to move on to Protools from Garageband:
+A few reasons to move on to Protools from Garageband:

 - Limitations.
 Midi in particular can become very limited the more you add tracks.
 As far as editing midi in Garageband, you will find that it doesn’t have nearly the capabilities of pro tools.

 - Virutual Instruments and VSTI.
 Although it has many stock instruments to choose from, it seems like many of the very popular vsti’s are not available in garageband.
 Therefore, this can be a big issue as your imagination and ears naturally begin looking for something more.
 Something fresh the stock instruments could prove lacking.

 - Control.
 Although Garageband is cheaper, it doesn’t have the professional control to do real serious work in my opinion.
 It will likely be something that you grow out of naturally.